The Full Serenity Prayer: Meaning, History, and Daily Use

 “God, grant me serenity in accepting those things I cannot change and courage in changing those I can.”

-2. The Original Full Serenity Prayer
+The Original Full Serenity Prayer

 Here’s the Original Version:

-“Oh Lord, give me serenity to accept what I cannot change, courage to change what can be altered, and wisdom to know the difference.
+“Oh Lord, give me the serenity to accept what I cannot change, courage to change what can be altered, and wisdom to know the difference.

 Living one day at a time, cherishing each moment as they pass by, accepting hardship as the pathway to peace.